SEO Tools - robots, sitemap, rss

 robots.txt

-is a text file within a website that tells search engines which pages should or should not be crawled.
+is a text file located on your website that informs search engines which pages should or should not be crawled.

 User-agent: *